JohnMello is a writer, composer, musician and the author of books for children and adults.

 Thanks Mel.
 Yes, sticking with it is crucial.

-Mel Carriere from San Diego California on September 17, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on September 17, 2013:

 More and more I am trying to market my skills via the Internet, and you give some good general guidelines.
 I think the key is perseverance, and I think people get discouraged when they don't start raking in sacks of cash overnight.
 Very well written and informative hub.